My Own Mushing History and Activities

 proving to be excellent sled dogs.
 Recent additions to the team

-include two brilliant leaders retired from long distance racing teams,
+include a truly brilliant leader retired from long distance racing teams,

 talent I am training for a friend.